So you want to solar panel?

 You can easily make a plan for solar panels on your roof using Solaredge designer (see later in the article), or simply drawing on paper.
 You’ll probably know the width and depth of your house, if you also want to know the height of your house you can easily find that in 3D BAG.

-3D bag is cool Your solar installation consists of two parts:
+Your solar installation consists of two parts, solar panels and an inverter:

 There are loads of options for solar panels.
 You can integrate them into your roof, or replace your roof tiles with solar powered ones.
 We went for the default ‘big black panels installed on top of the tiles’, because we already re-tiled our roof and at the time we couldn’t find a contractor who did the other options for existing houses.